 The Bobo Doll experiment gives us a glimpse into children imitating adults.
 Imitation is a crucial piece of the social learning theory puzzle.
 But, as Bandura later theorized, we don’t simply imitate without cognitive thought.
 We think about our actions.
 We assess the possible consequences and whether or not we should perform a behavior.

-Again, this sounds obvious, but at the time, behaviorists did not account for cognitive processes.
+Again, this sounds obvious, but behaviorists did not account for cognitive processes then.
 They believed that the conditioning we received had all power over our behaviors.
-Bandura’s theory says that this is only one part of how we learn and perform behaviors.
+Bandura’s theory says this is only one part of learning and performing behaviors.

 Bandura believes that once observational learning occurs, humans go through mediational processes that help us decide whether or not we want to perform an action.
 The steps of that process are as follows: